Industry Veteran Jeff Sagansky Rebukes Hollywood Studios for Decisions Leading to ‘Unbelievable Cataclysm in the Business’

 “When streaming starts, people have a choice they can make, and they make it.
 So what does cable do?
 They raised the prices.
 They produced less programming at a time when the building was on fire,” Sagansky said.
 “They just looked at their cash cow and said ‘OK, it’s over,’ and that was a fundamental mistake.”

-While there are differences between live sports and the rest of entertainment, Guber believes there’s one key similarity in finding success in both worlds: find a position as the bridge between artist and audience.
-As part of the ownership groups behind teams like the Dodgers and Warriors, he sees those teams’ venues — the new Chase Center in San Francisco and the venerable Dodger Stadium in L.A. — as “cathedrals” that foster generational connections between teams and fans, and he tries to make those venues into places that people feel active in the story being told during the game.
+While there are differences between live sports and the rest of entertainment, Guber believes there’s one key similarity to finding success in both worlds: find a position as the bridge between artist and audience.
+As part of the ownership groups behind the Dodgers and Warriors, he sees those teams’ venues — the new Chase Center in San Francisco and the venerable Dodger Stadium in L.A. — as “cathedrals” that foster generational connections between teams and fans.
+And he said he tries to make those venues into places that people feel active in the story being told during the game.

 Sagansky and Guber also discussed the potential impact of artificial intelligence on filmmaking and whether it will expand or curtail opportunities for filmmakers.
 To see that debate, check out the clip above.
 (Full interview to follow.)